-The result of this assessment process has been the determination of priority projects, reserve projects and projects requiring further development.
+The result of this assessment process has been the determination of priority projects, reserve projects and projects needing further development.
 Details of all the projects are set out below for your information together with the score.
 The maximum that a project could score is 20 points.
-The location of some of the priority projects are shown on Plan 1.
+The priority projects are shown on Plan 1.